Review | Playwright Richard Nelson ends his epic cycle of hyper-realistic drama with — what else? — a global pandemic

-Backdrop is everything in the hyper-realistic dramas that have come to be collectively known as the Rhinebeck Panorama: The gatherings of the Rhinebeck, N.Y. families in the series — first the Apples, then the Gabriels, now the Michaels — are specific down to the day and always informed by headline events.
+Backdrop is everything in the hyper-realistic dramas that have come to be collectively known as the Rhinebeck Panorama: The gatherings of the Rhinebeck, N.Y., families in the series — first the Apples, then the Gabriels, now the Michaels — are specific down to the day and always informed by headline events.
 In this beautiful capstone work, though, the sense is not so much a resolution as a dissolving; the characters of “What Happened?” have become unmoored, as if the isolation of the pandemic has caused some permanent psychic dislocation.
 That the family’s work is in the performing arts adds another layer to the theme.

 Nelson’s aesthetic in these plays has been so demonstrably uniform — and to some who are easily made antsy, so defiantly talky — that an audience member either commits or tunes out.
 (Among the more confounding signatures is his insistence that the casts not concern themselves with vocal projection, the better to approximate normal conversation.)
 I long ago happily surrendered to Nelson’s conceits, and so for this 12th play, as the actors marched on in familiar fashion, carrying the place settings and ingredients of a meal, I felt ensconced in a welcome space.